Lower Back Pain

 What causes lower back pain?

-The pain can be triggered by a myriad of different things, such as bad posture whilst sitting or standing, bending awkwardly, slipping over or lifting incorrectly.
+It can be triggered by a myriad of different things, such as bad posture whilst sitting or standing, bending awkwardly, slipping over or lifting incorrectly.
 It can also be caused after an accident or because you have weak back muscles or poor muscle tone/balance.

 How is lower back pain treated?